GoranTwashtar/getaudio/README.md

 ### Supported Platforms

 - Android
-- iOS

 ### Usage

-To set the current audio mode, use the `setAudioMode` method:
+To set the current audio mode for media.play(), use the `getAudioMode` method:

     GetAudio.getAudioMode();